-Be on the frontline of health-care service for athletes and the physically-active.
+Be on the frontline of health-care service for athletes and the physically active.

 Become an expert in preventing, recognizing, managing and rehabilitating injuries that result from physical activity.
 Specializing in prevention, rehabilitation, and management of injuries resulting from participation in athletics and physical activity, the athletic trainer is an integral member of the sports medicine team.
 The athletic trainer works in cooperation with the physicians, parents, coaches, and administrators to maintain the safety and well-being of athletes and the physically active.

-Why Athletic Training at Shenandoah
+Learn About Athletic Training at Shenandoah University

 Learn More About This Program